AndriYang/DoubleNoQL-Automation-Scripts/README.md

 3. The user will be prompt to enter a name for the security group.
 Make sure this security group doesn't already exit.
 4. The user will be prompt to enter the image id.
 We suggest to use 'ami-061eb2b23f9f8839c' as all our testing were done using this.
 5. The user will be prompt to enter the number of datanode(s) required.
-6. The user will be prompt to enter the instance type.
-We did all our testing using 't2.micro' and 't2.medium'.
+6. Enter the instance type t2.medium  (We did all our testing using 't2.micro' and 't2.medium' and find t2.micro ineffective in running the computations.)

 ![setup hadoop](/image_reference/07.png)